 - Monthly updates and improvements

-It is also important to point out that a 1-user of QuickBooks Pro is about $250 (every 3 years with forced upgrades to use banking, payroll, and/or merchant payments) and QuickBooks Online is $30 a month (3 users, no inventory support) or $40 a month (5 users, with inventory, classes/locations, and some job costing support)
+It is also important to point out that a 1 user of QuickBooks Pro is about $249 (every 3 years with forced upgrades to use banking, payroll, and/or merchant payments) and QuickBooks Online is $35 a month (3 users, track banking, income & expenses, accounts payable, and recurring transactions, but NO inventory support) or $50 a month (5 users, adding inventory, classes/locations, budgets, and basic job costing support)

 However, there is a plethora of features that QuickBooks Desktop Pro has, that you will NOT find in QuickBooks Online; such as: